TomPace101/nanopore_diffusion/README.md

 Some output files (such as `gmsh` .geo input files) are generated using the `jinja2` template engine (http://jinja.pocoo.org/).

+Some output data is stored in `pandas` DataFrame objects (http://pandas.pydata.org/).

 The problem description document requires the following software:

 - `inkscape` (https://inkscape.org/en/)